CalumRaine/Grain/README.md

 ```

 If no delimiter is provided (`field second()`) then whitespace is used as the delimiter.
 Whitespace is defined as a series of one or more spaces, tabs or newline characters.
 If any empty delimiter is provided (`field letters("")`) then each character is treated individually.

+Redefining a `field` segment with the same name is allowed.
+The provided delimiter will be updated and used from thereon.

 #### Delimiters